 In addition to experience categories, the admissions committee evaluates letters of recommendation, your personal statement, and essay questions to understand your desire to enter the veterinary profession and our program.

-All applicants are required to obtain a minimum of three letters of recommendation (submitted directly from the evaluator through VMCAS), and at least one must be from a veterinarian.
-A maximum of six LORs can be submitted.
-It is recommended but not required that one LOR be from an academic (e.g., professor, teaching assistant, laboratory instructor, academic advisor) who can speak to the applicant’s academic abilities.
-Graduate students are encouraged to include an evaluation from their major advisor, and longtime employers can be valuable resources as well.
+All applicants are required to obtain three electronic letters of recommendation (eLOR) submitted directly from the evaluator through VMCAS, and at least one must be from a veterinarian.
 All evaluators selected should know the applicant well enough to provide meaningful comments.
-Letters of reference from family members, personal friends, and high school contacts are discouraged.
+Letters of recommendation from family members or personal friends will not be reviewed.

 See How to create a strong application for VMCAS personal statement guidelines, supplemental essay questions, and optional explanation statement.

-- Idaho, Montana, Utah, and residents of WICHE states must complete residency certification to be given priority consideration.
+- Idaho and Montana and residents of WICHE states must complete residency certification to be given priority consideration.

-- Idaho, Montana, and Utah residents must certify with their state by September 1.
+- Idaho and Montana residents must certify with their state by September 3.
 Email DVM Admissions to keep us up to date on your residency certification process.

 Top Washington, Idaho, Montana, and Utah resident applicants will be invited for a 30-minute personal interview as part of the application process.